jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

 protect against the difficult beginning of the sequence: 0, 1, 1…).
 So for *“0001”* the output will be *“00010”* up to *“1101”* outputting *“10101”*.
 For invalid inputs, output *“11111”*.

-1. Write the VHDL entity/architecture as described.
+1. Write the Verilog entity/architecture as described.

 2. Simulate with a test bench.